ascorbic/unpic-img/docs/src/content/docs/upgrading-to-v1.md

 description: "How to upgrade to the stable release of Unpic"
 ---

-This is a major update, with changes to the API of all frameworks.
+Version 1 is the first stable release of Unpic.
+This is a major update from 0.x, with changes to the API of all frameworks.
 This will not affect you if you are just using the components with default options, but if you are passing custom transformers or specifying the CDN then you will need to update your code.

 ## Breaking changes